-This kind of diet includes only foods that do not contain solid elements, it is not recommended in order to lose weight.
+This diet includes only foods that do not contain solid elements; it is not recommended to lose weight.

-But it is made as therapy for certain pathological conditions and helps in the relief of some symptoms.
+But it is made as therapy for specific pathological conditions and helps relieve some symptoms.

 Justification of the liquid diet

-There are several health conditions that justify a liquid diet, such as:
+Several health conditions justify a liquid diet, such as:

-People with Crohn’s disease or ulcerative colitis have a condition in which their bowels tend to swell.
+People with Crohn’s disease or ulcerative colitis have a condition where their bowels tend to swell.

-When the attack occurs, the objective is to decrease the amount of depositions that are made.
+When the attack occurs, the objective is to decrease the number of depositions made.

-A liquid diet reduces the amount of solids that pass through the gastrointestinal tract so abundantly, which is not recommended when the intestines are inflamed.
+A liquid diet reduces the number of solids that pass through the gastrointestinal tract abundantly, which is not recommended when the intestines are inflamed.

-After performing surgery, in some cases a liquid diet may be recommended to aid in recovery.
+After performing surgery, a liquid diet may be recommended to aid in recovery in some cases.

 Presence of nausea or vomiting

-When you suffer from food poisoning, a serious stomach virus or other problems that may cause continued vomiting or nausea.
+When you suffer from food poisoning, a severe stomach virus, or other problems that may cause continued vomiting or nausea.

-A liquid diet can be very useful to ensure that nutrients are ingested while recovering the electrolyte balance in the body.
+A liquid diet can be beneficial to ensure that nutrients are ingested while recovering the electrolyte balance in the body.

 Colonoscopy or other medical procedures

-In some medical procedures it is required that an absolutely liquid diet be followed before carrying out the procedure.
+In some medical procedures, it is required that a liquid diet be followed before carrying out the process.

-In the case of a colonoscopy, the inside of the colon is examined and it is necessary to clean it of the solid waste present and the liquid diet facilitates this procedure.
+In the case of a colonoscopy, the inside of the colon is examined.
+It is necessary to clean it of the solid waste present and the liquid diet facilitates this procedure.

 Foods allowed in the liquid diet

-The restrictions of a liquid diet will depend on the objective of the diet.
+The restrictions of a liquid diet will depend on the diet’s objective.

-Sometimes a clear liquid diet may be required, which is much more restrictive than a normal liquid diet.
+Sometimes a clear liquid diet may be required, much more restrictive than a regular liquid diet.